linasofi13/DSI-Automation-Challenge-LinaBallesteros-/README.md

       pip install -r requirements.txt
     ```
 5. Install the [Google Tesseract OCR](https://github.com/tesseract-ocr/tesseract).
 For Windows users, it is essential to install the Tesseract OCR, you can install it [here](https://github.com/UB-Mannheim/tesseract/wiki) and find more information about this library in the official [docs](https://pypi.org/project/pytesseract/).
-6. After installing the Tesseract OCR, you need to manually change the path of your tesseract.exe file by going to the [api_automation.py]() file that includes the path to the executable file, as shown here:
+6. After installing the Tesseract OCR, you need to manually change the path of your tesseract.exe file by going to the [api_automation.py](https://github.com/linasofi13/DSI-Automation-Challenge-LinaBallesteros-/blob/main/medical_form/medical_records/api_automation.py) file and the [rpa_functions.py](https://github.com/linasofi13/DSI-Automation-Challenge-LinaBallesteros-/blob/main/medical_form/medical_records/rpa_functions.py) file that include the path to the executable file, as shown here:
     ```bash
       pytesseract.pytesseract.tesseract_cmd = r"C:\Program Files\Tesseract-OCR\tesseract.exe"
     ```